-This is a fairly good restatement of the heart of the start of the World Health Organisation's view.
+This does seem to be an accurate restatement of the first part of the World Health Organisation's view.
 The Ministry of Health continues:

 Progress in health equity.
 Some gains have been made towards health equity (for example, immunisation rates for Māori children have improved so much they are now equal to or better than non-Māori rates in much of the country.)
 However, more work needs to be done to achieve health equity for Māori and for all New Zealanders.

-So, equity for Māori is defined as being a situation where immunisation rates for Māori are the same - or 'better' than rates for non-Māori, and in this context 'better' is equated with 'higher'.
+Regardless of whether or not the claim is true that immunisations rates for Māori children are now equal to or better than non-Māori children it is puzzling why this is being portrayed as an issue of what equity for Māori would look like.
+In this case 'better' seems to be equated with 'higher'.
 The idea of 'better' is important.
 Often, in the literature, there appears to be confusion or ambivalence when it comes to valence.
 Sometimes valence is included (e.g., in a causal chain like: Low levels of education > low levels of employment) whereas othertimes valence is mixed (e.g., in a causal chain like: Low levels of education > employment).
-One might think this innocuous enough - but this tendancy to mix things up highlights that the information provided can be used to effect very different things.
+One might think this innocuous enough - but this tendency to mix things up highlights that the information provided can be used to effect very different things for different groups of people.
 In response to this: We are agreed: We are trying to effect equity.
 But now we need to ask 'equity for who?'
 We are presented with two options: Equity for Māori, and equity for New Zealanders.